World powers call for calm as India and Pakistan trade fire in Kashmir

 “The Indian army retaliated strongly and effectively,” said Lieutenant Colonel Devender Anand, a defense ministry spokesman.

-The firing, that India claims was initiated by Pakistan began just after 0600 local time (0030 GMT), lasted a little over an hour and was significantly less elevated than artillery fire between the two sides on Wednesday.
-There were no reported casualties in the last clash.
+The firing, that India claims was initiated by Pakistan and lasted for a little over an hour beginning at 0600 local time (0030 GMT), was significantly less elevated than the artillery fire exchanged by the two sides on Wednesday.

-India is building more than 14,000 bunkers for families living along its border with Pakistan in Jammu and Kashmir state, hoping to keep them safe near their homes instead of evacuating them due to artillery firing.
+India is building more than 14,000 bunkers for families in Jammu and Kashmir state living close to the border, hoping to keep them safe near their homes rather than evacuate them.

-On Wednesday evening India’s foreign ministry handed a dossier to Pakistan that it claimed detailed camps of the Paskistan-based militant group that carried out the Feb 14 attack.
+On Wednesday evening India’s foreign ministry handed a dossier to Pakistan that it claimed detailed camps of the Pakistan-based militant group that carried out the Feb 14 attack.

 The conflict comes at a critical time for Indian Prime Minster Narendra Modi, who faces a general election in a matter of months.